 This one-day professional workshop covers the new FDA requirements for Sanitary Transportation of Human and Animal Food under the 2011 Food Safety Modernization Act (FSMA).
-The new regulations include vehicles and transportation equipment, transportation operations, training and records.
-Compliance dates for businesses are fast approaching, with most companies required to be compliant by April 2017.
+Under this regulation, the FDA now has the ability to enforce a more robust law designed to protect consumers from unsanitary transportation practices.
 Industry professionals must keep abreast of the changes and be aware of the implications to their sector of the food industry.

-Our uniquely qualified instructors have decades of experience in the food safety industry between them.
+All of our instructor team has 30 plus years of experience working with a wide variety of food sectors.
 Debby Newslow is a published author and well-known food safety professional who has owned her own training and consulting firm since 1997.
 Susan Moyers, Ph.D. is an expert in dietary supplements and regulatory compliance, as well as a registered dietician who also holds an MPH.
 Ron Schmidt, Ph.D. is Professor Emeritus at the University of Florida Department of Food Science and Human Nutrition.
 All three are qualified to teach this course through years of experience in many industries and a complete understanding of both HACCP and FSMA.

 Upon completion of this course, you will have a more complete understanding of the new requirements and how they relate to your individual situation.
 The Food Safety Modernization Act, or FSMA, is completely changing the way we think about the transportation and distribution of human and animal food.
 Many professionals across the food industry are concerned about the changes this rule will require in their day-to-day operations as well as new requirements for management systems.
 This course will explain the applicability of the requirements and how to tailor your food safety system to meet them.
 Training materials include a comprehensive manual, slides, explanations of key terms and concepts, and reference materials to help you communicate requirements to your staff.
 Participants will receive a professional certificate upon completion.

-Who Must Comply with the Hazard Analysis and Preventive Controls Rule?
+Who Must Comply with the Sanitary Transportation Rule?
 The final rule applies to shippers, receivers, loaders and carriers who transport food in the United States by motor or rail vehicle, whether or not the food is offered for or enters interstate commerce.

 As with all D. L. Newslow & Associates, Inc. courses, the attendees are encouraged to bring their company’s programs to review during breakout sessions.
 Please feel free to ask any specific questions that may relate to their organization and food sector of interest.